-A marketable record title is subject to any title by adverse possession which accrues at any time subsequent to the effective date of the root of title, but not to any title by adverse possession which accrued prior to the effective date of the root of title.87
+A marketable record title is subject to any title by adverse possession which accrues at any time subsequent to the effective date of the root of title, but not to any title by adverse possession which accrued prior to the effective date of the root of title.

 O.B.A.J.
-179. 182 (1965).
+179, 182 (1965).
 All references to prior 40-year period deleted, 30 years substituted, and dates in "Comments" corrected to agree with 30-year period as per direction of House of Delegates, see Minutes of House for 1977, at 93-96.

-86. OKLA.
+OKLA.
 STAT. tit.
-16, ch.
+16. ch.
 1, app.
 (Supp.
 1988).
 The Comments to Standard 19.7 state: Authority: 16 O.S.A. §§ 72(d) & 74(b); L. Simes & C. Taylor.
 Model Title Standards, Standard 4.8, at 30-31 (1960).

 Comment: The kind of situation which gives rise to this standard is suggested by the following illustration.
 A was the last grantee in a chain of record title to a tract of land, by a deed recorded in 1915.
 There were no subsequent instruments of record in this chain of title.
 A has been in possession of the land since 1915 and continues in possession, but has never filed any notice as provided in Section 74 of the Marketable Record Title Act.
 A deed of the same land, unconnected with A's chain of title, from X to Y, was recorded in 1916; no other instruments with respect to this land appearing of title.
-On the other hand, A had a marketable record title in 1945, but in 1946, according to Section 72(d), it is subject to Y's marketable record title.
+On the other hand, A had a marketable record title.
 Thus, the relative rights of A and of Y are determined independently of the Act, since the interest of each is subject to the other's deed.
 A's interest being prior in time, and Y's deed being merely a "wild deed," under common law principles A's title should prevail.